CLI

 Every af command: init, run, up, ps, down, validate, flags, schema, discord-invite.

 af is the framework's CLI, published to JSR as @looped/af.
-Install it once with Deno:
+On macOS or Linux, install it with Homebrew — no Deno required:

 af init [name] Scaffold a new agent project (agent, secrets, deployment)